 Multifidus – Smallest Yet Most Powerful Muscle

 The multifidus muscle is one of the smallest yet most “powerful” muscle that gives support to the spine.
-Most people have the misconception that small is insignificant but it is not the case when it comes to this particular muscle.
+Most people have the misconception that small is insignificant.
+However, it is not the case when it comes to this particular muscle.

-Multifidus muscle is a series of muscles that are attached to the spinal column.
-These series of muscles are further divided into two groups which include the superficial muscle group and the deep muscle group.
+The multifidus muscle is a series of muscles.
+It also attached to the spinal column.
+These muscles divided into two groups.
+They are the superficial muscle group and the deep muscle group.

 After understanding the important role of multifidus which contributes to good back health, it is wise to start giving more attention to your “small yet powerful” multifidus muscle.
 Doing some simple yet functional exercises will help to strengthen your back muscle especially for people with spinal disorders or those who have gone through spinal surgery.

 Step 1: Lie on your side with your spine in a neutral posture.